AlexAegis/pont/readme.md

 Every module can have 3 kinds of files inside, each of them being optional.
 An empty module is a valid module too.

-## Install scripts
+## Installation scripts

+> Using [script selection flags](#Flagged-scripts), install scripts are
+> getting automatically excluded from execution but re-adding the `-x` flag
+> after these, these scripts can be re-enabled.

 These scripts are what supposed to install packages for your module to work.
 And they will run by default when installing a module.

-> Using [script selection flags](#Flagged-scripts), install scripts are
-> getting automatically excluded from execution but re-adding the `-i` flag
-> after these, these scripts can be re-enabled.
+> They are not the only way to describe the installation process of a module.
+> You can use a `Makefile` with an `install` target.
+Both will execute, so
+> either only create one type of installation or set a flag to disable one
+> of them.
+See the [Makefiles](#Makefiles) section for more.

 Since package management is unique to each system, and not just by having different commands to install a package.
 Often their name is different.
 Or